ethanwhite/spectralmatch/README.md

 - **Minimized Color Differences:** The best color correction is achieved when color differences are minimized.

-- **Geometric Alignment:** Images are assumed to be geometrically aligned with known relative positions.
+- **Geometric Alignment:** Images are assumed to be geometrically aligned with known relative positions via a geotransform.
+However, they only need to be roughly aligned as pixel co-registration is not required.

 - **Global Consistency:** Overlapping color differences are consistent across the entire image.